openMetadataInitiative/openMINDS_actions/README.md

 [![GitHub][license-shield]][license-url]
 [![GitHub contributors][contributors-shield]][contributors-url]

-The **openMINDS Actions** repository hosts a collection of GitHub Actions workflows that automate CI/CD pipelines across the openMINDS framework.
+The **openMINDS_actions** repository hosts a collection of GitHub Actions workflows that automate CI/CD pipelines across the openMINDS framework.

 ## How to contribute

 The openMINDS metadata framework is an open-source project and community contributions are highly appreciated.
 If you want to contribute please follow our :arrow_right: [**contribution guidelines**][contribution-url].

+Contributions to openMINDS_actions should be raised and discussed on the :arrow_right: [**issue tracker**][issuetracker-actions]

+General usage questions should be raised and discussed in our :arrow_right: [**community forum**][community-forum].
+Alternatively you can email us: `support@openmetadatainitiative.org`

 ## Funding and acknowledgements